 Bagels Beyond Boundaries provides an informal space for students, staff and faculty to engage in discussion over bagels and coffee.
 Speakers from different sectors illuminate examples from their own experience or research on ways to bring people together across boundaries to address a particular issue.
 These discussions typically take place on one Friday morning each month.

-This Bagels Beyond Boundaries discussion, led by Scott Chazdon and Melvin Giles, introduces Ripple Effects Mapping (REM), a participatory group process designed to document the results of program efforts within complex, real-life settings.
-The REM process engages program participants and other community stakeholders to reflect upon and visually map the intended and unintended changes produced by a complex program or collaboration.
-Our two presenters, an evaluator and a community organizer, will describe their use of REM to document the impacts of community gardening efforts in two neighborhoods near downtown Saint Paul.
-These efforts engaged the Ramsey County Master Gardeners (Land Connectors) in community building efforts to link community and backyard gardens and gardeners.
+Scott Chazdon and Melvin Giles introduced Ripple Effects Mapping (REM), a participatory group process designed to document the results of program efforts within complex settings, which engages program participants and other community stakeholders to reflect upon and visually map the intended and unintended changes produced by a complex program or collaboration.